th3w1zard1/PyKotor/wiki/MDL-MDX-File-Format.md

 ---

-This documentation aims to provide a comprehensive and structured overview of the KotOR [MDL](MDL-MDX-File-Format)/[MDX files](MDL-MDX-File-Format) format, focusing on the detailed file structure and data formats used within the games.
+This documentation aims to provide a comprehensive and structured overview of the KotOR [MDL](MDL-MDX-File-Format)/[MDX files](MDL-MDX-File-Format) format, focusing on the detailed file structure and da